 The full recipe with measurements is in the recipe card below.

-Step 1: Add the ground lamb to a mesh strainer and use your hands to press out any excess water.
-Then, transfer it to a large mixing bowl.
+Step 1: Add ground lamb to a mesh strainer and use clean hands to press out any excess water.
+Transfer the meat to a large mixing bowl.

-Step 2: Combine the sumac, pepper flakes, salt, and ground cumin in a small bowl.
-Reserve a tablespoon of the mixture and set it aside.
+Step 2: Combine sumac, Urfa pepper flakes, salt, and cumin in a small bowl.
+Reserve one tablespoon of the mixture and set it aside.

-Then, pour the spice mixture over the lamb and knead to combine for about 5 minutes until the mixture is sticky.
+Step 3: Pour the rest of the spice mixture over the lamb and knead for about 5 minutes until it is sticky.
 Cover and refrigerate for 30 minutes.

-Step 3: Remove the ground lamb mixture from the refrigerator.
+Step 4: Remove the mixture from the refrigerator.
 Hold a wide metal skewer with one hand, dip your other hand in the ice water, and form two small palm-sized amounts of ground lamb onto the skewer.

 Transfer it to a rimmed baking sheet and repeat with the remaining ingredients.

 Step 1: Adjust the burners on your grill to high heat for 10 minutes.
-Then, use a wooden grill scraper to clean the grates (if using them).
+Then, use a wooden grill scraper to clean the grates.

-Step 3: Slide the kebabs off the skewers onto the cutting board to rest for 10 minutes before serving.
+Step 3: Slide the kebabs off the skewers onto a cutting board to rest for 10 minutes before serving.

 Expert Tips

-- Leave a large bowl of cold water next to the kebab meat.
-Dip your hand into the water before forming the kebabs to keep the mixture cool and prevent the meat from sticking to your hand.
+- Use cold water.
+Leave a large bowl of cold water next to the kebab mixture.
+Dip your hand into the water before forming the kabobs to keep the mixture cool and prevent the meat from sticking to your hand.

-- Adhere the meat to wide metal skewers using the same amount of meat for each kebab to ensure they all cook at the same rate.
+- Form the kebabs.
+Attach the meat to wide metal skewers using the same amount of meat for each kebab to ensure the kebabs cook at the same rate.

-- After forming the lamb onto the skewers, line them onto a baking sheet for easy transportation to the grill or pop them straight into the oven.
+- Transport the kebabs.
+After forming the lamb onto the skewers, line them onto a baking sheet for easy transportation to the grill, or pop them straight into the oven.

-- Preheat the grill and clean the grates well before grilling.
-You don’t want the kebabs to stick!
+- Prepare the grill.
+Preheat the grill and clean the grates– you don’t want the kebabs to stick!

 Serving Suggestions